DaniStSimeonova147/ReactJS-Project/README.md

 If you want to run the project, you have package.json file in the main client folder.

 npm install
 npm start

-Servwe:
+Server:
 The server used in the project is Softuni practice server.
+This is a REST service, created for educational purposes.
+A compiled bundle should be available with every exercise's resources.
+To execute it, run the included start.bat file, or manually open a command prompt and run node .\server.js
+node .\server.js

 It was modified, so the initial users have admin role and the initial collecitons are changed.
-If you want to start the server, read its documentation.
+If you want more details, read its documentation.